 Anime vs Animation differs in the sense that character motion is the main object of attention in animation whereas anime focuses on characters and design settings.

 While discussing ‘what is anime?’, we must understand that spectacular visual effects add glamor to anime.
-Artistic details, characters and settings are done carefully.
+Artistic details, characters, and settings are done carefully.

-Some characteristics of anime include:
+Some of characteristics of Japanese anime are

 - Large eyes with reflections underneath for characters

-- Thin and elongated bodies of character
+- Thin and elongated bodies of the character